Usseewa

-"Usseewa" (うっせぇわ) is a song by Japanese singer Ado, released as her debut single on October 23, 2020.
-It was released as a digital single through Virgin Music.
+"Usseewa" (うっせぇわ) is a song by Japanese singer Ado, released as her debut single; it is the eleventh track on her debut album, Kyōgen (2022).
+It was released on October 23, 2020, as a digital single through Virgin Music.
+The song became popular among the younger generations in Japan, and has been called the "2021 youth anthem".

-The song's lyrics criticize society's so called "common sense", with Ado speaking on behalf of members of society about their dissatisfaction and anger with society.
-The song is sung in a powerful way with acrimonious words; the title and catchphrase of the song, "Usseewa", short for うるさいわ (urusai wa), means "Shut up".
-The song became popular among the younger generations in Japan, and has even been called "2021 youth anthem".

 Release

 The original track was uploaded to YouTube on October 23, 2020, with an accompanying music video produced by Wooma.
 On December 2, 2020, a piano version of the song was released to commemorate the YouTube video of "Usseewa" surpassing 10 million views.
-On February 5, 2021, a remix of the song by Giga was released called "Usseewa (Giga Remix)".
+A remix of the song by Giga was released on February 5, 2021.

 Composition and lyrics

 "Usseewa" is Ado's first original song.
 The music was produced by Vocaloid producer Syudou, of whom Ado is a fan.
+Syudou also made a cover of this song and uploaded it to Youtube on January 4, 2021.

-The term "Usseewa", roughly equivalent to "Shut up" in English, has been the topic of much debate.
+The term "Usseewa, roughly equivalent to "Shut up" in English, has been the topic of much debate.
 In particular, many parents in Japan have been worried about the effects of the song's lyrical content on young children.
 This subject was brought up on Fuji TV's High Noon TV Viking!
 MORE, as many children had started singing, or mimicking the song's lyrics in their speech.
 This has resulted in some nursery schools and kindergartens banning the song.
-Mitz Mangrove, on the other hand, argues that children may sing the song just because it is catchy, and do not even understand the meaning of the words.
-She further states that it is almost impossible to avoid children hearing the song, as it is a major hit song played widely on TV and in shopping facilities.
+Mitz Mangrove, on the other hand, argues that children may sing the song only because it is catchy, without understand the meaning of the words.
+She further stated that not hearing the song was almost impossible for children, as it had become a major hit played widely on TV and in shopping facilities.

 Ado has expressed that the lyrics of the song are meant to help relieve the stress of her audience by resonating with their frustrations.
 She further states that she "sing[s] people's anger in their place, because [she] want[s] them to live positively."